abhi-mike-g/Watt-UP/README.md

 # Samsung EnnovateX 2025 AI Challenge Submission

-- **Problem Statement** - *On-device Agentic System for Intelligent Battery Optimization*
+**Problem Statement:** On-device Agentic System for Intelligent Battery Optimization
-- **Team name** - *Watt-UP*
-- **Team members (Names)** - *Abhidutta Mukund Giri*, *Prathamesh Aggarwal*, *Varanasi Naga Akhil*, *Prakhar Agrawal*
-- **Demo Video Link** - *(Upload the Demo video on Youtube as a public or unlisted video and share the link.
-Google Drive uploads or any other uploads are not allowed.)*

-### **Project Description**
+**Team Name:** Watt-UP

+**Team Members:**
+- Abhidutta Mukund Giri
+- Prathamesh Aggarwal
+- Varanasi Naga Akhil
+- Prakhar Agrawal

+**Demo Video Link:** (PLACEHOLDER — upload to YouTube and paste link here)

+## Project Description
-- An agentic system that intelligently optimizes battery usage for a target application, operating fully on-device, with no reliance on cloud computation.
+An agentic system that intelligently optimizes battery usage for a target application, operating fully on-device, with no reliance on cloud computation.
 Adaptive, modular, and context-aware, ensuring the target application continues to function effectively while maximizing battery life.

-### Project Artefacts
+## Project Artefacts (Included)

-- **Technical Documentation** - [Docs](docs) *(All technical details must be written in markdown files inside the docs folder in the repo)*
-- **Source Code** - [Source](src) *(All source code must be added to the src folder in the repo.
-The code must be capable of being successfully installed/executed and must run consistently on the intended platforms.)*
-- **Models Used** - *(Hugging Face links to all models used in the project.
-You are permitted to use open weight models.)*
-- **Models Published** - *(In case you have developed a model as a part of your solution, kindly upload it on Hugging Face under appropriate open source license and add the link here.)*
-- **Datasets Used** - *(Links to all datasets used in the project.
-You are permitted to use publicly available datasets under licenses like Creative Commons, Open Data Commons, or equivalent.)*
-- **Datasets Published** - *(Links to all datasets created for the project and published on Hugging Face.
-You are allowed to publish any synthetic or proprietary dataset used in their project, but will be responsible for any legal compliance and permission for the same.
-The dataset can be published under Creative Commons, Open Data Commons, or equivalent license.)*
+- `docs/` - Technical documentation in markdown (architecture, implementation, evaluation, security, android integration, demo script)
+- `src/` - Source code (agent, ui, scripts, android_sdk)
+- `models/` - Placeholder for trained models (instructions to generate/upload)
+- `datasets/` - Placeholder for generated RL dataset and instructions
+- `installer/` - Installer script to install to `/opt/ondevice-agent/src/` and systemd unit
+- `systemd/` - systemd unit file
+- `README.md` - Quickstart

+## Models Used
+- None external.
+The MVP uses a tabular Q-learning model saved as `models/q_table.pkl` after training.

+## Models Published
+- (If you want us to publish the trained Q-table to Hugging Face, say so and provide account details or we will provide upload instructions.)

+## Datasets Used
+- No external datasets used.
+The agent generates `logs/rl_data.csv` during runtime which can be published.

+## Datasets Published
+- (Placeholder) You may publish `logs/rl_data.csv` to Hugging Face datasets following `datasets/README.md` instructions.

-### Attribution
+## Attribution

-In case this project is built on top of an existing open source project, please provide the original project link here.
-Also, mention what new features were developed.
-Failing to attribute the source projects may lead to disqualification during the time of evaluation.
+Third-party libraries used: Flask, psutil, PyYAML, numpy, pandas.
+See `ATTRIBUTION.md` for details.